tareq333610/new_test/BasicAuthentication/ReadMe.txt

-# This is  for demo purpose only.check this file
+# This is  for demo purpose only.check this file.jenkins web hook should work now.

 ASP.NET MVC Basic Authentication Sample
 -----------------------------------